Sunday

 Sermon: Joel Miller

-Worship Leader: Jennifer Cartmel
+Worship Leader: Jen Cartmel

-Peace Candle: Cartmel/Plessinger Family
+Peace Candle: Kerry Strayer

 Read More

-Worship in Place | Thanksgiving Service | November 22
+Worship in Place | Easter 3 | April 18

 The video above includes the full service, except for the time for sharing.

-Permission to podcast/stream the music in this service obtained through One License with license A-727859
+Permission to podcast/stream the music in this service obtained through One License with license A-727859.

-Order of Worship | Thanksgiving Service
+Order of Worship | Easter 3

 Prelude